..Colours of Life..

 7. Sore Muscles and Bruises

 After a hard afternoon of rowing with a friend, I resigned myself to a few days of burning muscles and soreness.
 But my friend saved the day with a tube of arnica cream.
 He rubbed it on my shoulders and voila, instant relief and absolutely no aches the next day.
-The humble arnica flower makes an
+The humble arnica flower makes an incredible cream that no medicine cabinet should be without.
+Use it immediately to speed up the healing of bruises, sprains, sore muscles, and other general aches.

 8. Flatulence